KristinaPultcina/label_source_analysis/README.md

 Step 3.
 Lmem for table.
 Create lmem model for each label in R

 Step 4.Stc&plot with labels.
-Create the brain vizualization with p-values from lmem (apply space and full FDR)
+Create the brain vizualization with p-values from lmem (apply space FDR)

 Step 5. brain_with_marginal_means_and_pvalue.py create brain vizualization with pvalue and marginal means on it